muratk5n/thirdwave/en/README.md

 ---

-CNBC: "Put simply, bear market is the term used to describe when the equity markets are down 20% or more from their most recent all-time high"

----

 The spread of white collar work did not create smarter people who can shoot the shit intelligently on any topic; it created parrots who merely transmit talking points they hear on MSM; they only act